MathdudeMan/invisible-drumset/README.md

 # Invisible Drum Set App

-Inspired by Rowan Atkinson's classic air drumming act, this Python app enables a user to play on their own invisible drum kit.
+Inspired by Rowan Atkinson's classic air drumming act, this Python app script enables a user to play on their own invisible drum kit.

 The app primarily uses Mediapipe Pose, a Pose Estimation library developed by Google, and OpenCV, a library for live video and image processing for Computer Vision (CV) applications.
 A "hit check" function within the program responds whenever a hand or foot "hits" an invisible object with a like drum sound, dependent on hit location.